POTTERHEADHERMIONE/Central_addressing/README.md

 ## Student
 - Select the course
-- Should be able o view the information sent and open the links etc sent
+- Should be able to view the information sent and open the links etc sent

 ## Admin
 - Choose the classroom / multiple classrooms to be sent